identitymonk/draft-lombardo-oauth-step-up-authz-challenge-proto/draft-lombardo-oauth-step-up-authz-challenge-proto.md

    %22creditorAccount%22:%20%7B%22iban%22:%20%22DE02100100109307118603
    %22%7D,%22remittanceInformationUnstructured%22:%20%22Ref%20Number
    %20Merchant%22%7D%5D
-Host: authorization-server.saas.net
+Host: idp.example.com
 ```

-> We don't describe the wy the user is authenticated as it follows Rich Authorization Request [RFC9396]
+> The User's authentication follows the flows described in the Rich Authorization Request [RFC9396] specification.

-The LLM Tool will receive an Authorization Code that it will be able to exchange for a set of JWTs issued by the Authorization Server protecting the API.
+The MCP Server Tool will receive an Authorization Code that it will be able to exchange for a set of JWTs issued by the Authorization Server protecting the API.

-The LLM Tool can then make a new request to the External Service APIs (5).
-If it can meet the APIs Access Control requirement, the flow will follow with a response (6).

 # Acknowledgments
 {:numbered="false"}